nurfarazi/design-patterns/README.md

 - Iterator
 - Mediator
 - Memento
-- Observer
+- ✅ Observer
-- State
+- ✅ State
 - ✅ Strategy
-- Template Method
+- ✅ Template Method
 - Visitor

-Demonstrates the creational, structural, and behavioral design patterns in C# and .NET.
+Demonstrates the creational, structural, and behavioral design patterns in C# and .NET 8

+### TODO
+- Add Anti-patterns with each design pattern
+- Add more examples for each design pattern
+- Add definition and explanation for each design pattern